IBM/itaa-docs/docs/enterprise/Self-Guided Tutorial/Getting Started with IT Architect Assistant.md

 Click on the **blue left arrow** (top-left of the Usage Scenario diagram).
 Feel free to review the other two Usage Scenarios both for inspiration and also knowledge about whether they should be retained in our solution architecture or later deleted.

 Click on **5.1.3 IT System View**.
-Click on **Reference Architecture**.
+Click on **DBA Reference Architecture**.
 You will now be editing the IT System View diagram.
 This diagram type is quite distinctive as we decided very much to directly support the diagram style used in the IBM Cloud Architecture center.
-There are a set of icons available in palettes on the left, but as you will see we will encourage you to reuse content from another reusable asset instead of using icons from the palette.
+This is however being replaced by the newer architecture visualiztion style noted earlier.

 ![Initial IT System View](../tutorial-images/orig-itsystem.png)